TikhonJelvis/RL-book/chapter10/chapter10.md

 ### TD($\lambda$) Prediction

 Now that we've seen the contrasting natures of TD and MC (and their respective pros and cons), it's natural to wonder if we could design an RL Prediction algorithm that combines the features of TD and MC and perhaps fetch us a blend of their respective benefits.
 It turns out this is indeed possible, and is the subject of this section - an innovative approach to RL Prediction known as TD($\lambda$). $\lambda$ is a continuous-valued parameter in the range $[0,1]$ such that $\lambda=0$ corresponds to the TD approach and $\lambda=1$ corresponds to the MC approach.
 Tuning $\lambda$ between 0 and 1 allows us to blend together the TD approach and the MC approach we covered earlier - this leads to a blended approach known as the TD($\lambda$) approach.
 The TD($\lambda$) approach for RL prediction gives us the TD($\lambda)$ Prediction algorithm.
-To get to the TD($\lambda$) Prediction algorithm (in this section), we start with the TD Prediction algorithm we wrote earlier, generalize it to a multi-time-step bootstrapping prediction algorithm, extend that further to an algorithm known as the $\lambda$-Return Prediction algorithm, and finally we get to the TD($\lambda$) Prediction algorithm.
+To get to the TD($\lambda$) Prediction algorithm (in this section), we start with the TD Prediction algorithm we wrote earlier, generalize it to a multi-time-step bootstrapping prediction algorithm, extend that further to an algorithm known as the $\lambda$-Return Prediction algorithm, after which we shall be ready to present the TD($\lambda$) Prediction algorithm.

 #### $n$-Step Bootstrapping Prediction Algorithm